Skip to main content

 It should:

-• be maximum 25 pages and saved as a PDF
+• be a maximum of 25 pages in landscape A4 or letter-size format and saved as a PDF

 • include brief captions to explain and contextualise each project.
 If any work was completed as a group, please indicate your role.